tx-stripe/images/Z instructions.md

 Once I add an item to the cart it should immediately pop up the dialog with my cart allowing me to checkout right away.

 Don't any any "powered by Stripe" branding to my shop

+No need to handle emails or anything else.
+The only integration should be Stripe.